vince-lam/vince-lam.github.io/_posts/2024-06-07-networking-tips.md

 ---
-title: "5 Networking Tips I’ve Learnt to Build My Professional Network in a New Country with Zero Connections"
+title: "5 Tips I’ve Learnt to Build My Professional Network in a New Country with Zero Connections"
 date: 2024-06-07
 permalink: /posts/networking-tips/
 tags: